Excerpt from Americans with Disabilities Act rules pertaining to "other power-driven mobility device" issued on March 15, 2011.

-Annual reports compiled by the Pennsylvania Department of Conservation and Natural Resources and the Pennsylvania Trails Advisory Council about the state of trails in Pennsylvania.
+Annual reports about the state of trails in Pennsylvania compiled by WeConservePA on behalf of the Pennsylvania Department of Conservation and Natural Resources and the Pennsylvania Trails Advisory Council.

 This guide presents a compilation of best practices and guidelines for the planning, design, construction, and management of non-motorized trails that are both physically and environmentally sustainable.
 It also presents techniques for developing trails that create desirable and enjoyable experiences for trail users.

 Study takes an inventory of trail gaps across Pennsylvania.

 Comprehensive guide about the role of municipalities in protecting the Appalachian Trail, which is cooperatively managed by the National Park Service and other federal and local entities.

 This guidebook presents ways that municipalities can address trail and path planning in their comprehensive plan, official map, zoning ordinance and subdivision and land development ordinance.
 It includes excerpts from ordinances and detailed drawings on how trails and sidewalks are to be constructed.

 A landowner may convey to another person the rights to create a trail, open it for public use and maintain it without the owner giving up ownership and enjoyment of the land through which the trail passes.